 When your content offers value to your audience, it will make them stay on your site for longer.
 This can positively affect your rankings, according to experts like Larry Kim, who conducted studies identifying a correlation between longer dwell time and higher search engine rankings.

-And you probably already know that backlinks affect your rankings.
 A Stone Temple study also proved that links from highly-relevant sites with high authority could help you rank your website higher on Google.

-Image Source: Stone Temple
+Image Source: Stone Temple (page no longer available)

 This makes it crucial to develop valuable content if you want to get your website to the top of Google.
 You can use content research tools like BuzzSumo to identify the most shared and trending pieces of content.
 This will help you brainstorm ideas for content that your target audience will love.
 You can also conduct polls and surveys to directly ask your audience what they want to see from you.